-In Texas Hold'em, understandBetting Actions (Betting Actions) It is one of the most important foundations for novices.
-In each round of betting, players will express their strategies through different actions, such as:
+In Texas Hold'em, understanding betting actions is one of the most important foundations for beginners.
+In each round of betting, players express their strategy through different actions, such as:

 - Want to use strong cards to get more value